w-k-s/Service-Marketplace/auth-service/README.md

 openssl pkcs8 -topk8 -in private_key.pem -inform pem -out private_key_pkcs8.pem -outform pem -nocrypt
 ```

+### ClientIds

+Generate users with the following usernames for the following.
+Users with usernames and no emails represent clientIds since fusionAuth does not have native support for the client_credentials grant type.
+1. `auth-service`
+1. `customer-service`
+1. `service-provider-service`
+1. `order-service`

 ## Environment Variables

 | Environmental Variable | Description                                 | Example                                     | required |